 Insert the design part (humerus) and the mold base (cylinder block) into an interim assembly.
 In the assembly window, select the block, and click Edit Component from the Assembly toolbar.

-Click Insert > Mold > Cavity.
-Select Uniform scaling and enter 0% as the value to scale in all directions.
+Click Insert > Features > Cavity.
+Select Uniform Scaling and enter 0% as the value to scale in all directions.

+Suppress the bone part and save the assembly as a part.

-Cut the assembly along the sagittal plane to create two symmetrical components that fit the bone anteriorly and posteriorly (e.g., two half cylinders, as seen in Figure 1).
+Open part (cylinder with cavity).
+Cut the part along the sagittal plane to create two symmetrical components that fit the bone anteriorly and posteriorly (e.g., two half cylinders, as seen in Figure 1).

 NOTE: Two components are designed that fit the bone anteriorly and posteriorly.
 The anterior component includes a half spherical-shaped cavity extended from the anterior side of the humeral head up to the supraspinatus tendon attachment.
 The posterior component cavity is shaped like the posterior part of the humerus (i.e., posterior side of the humeral head, deltoid tuberosity, and medial and lateral epicondyle).